Open framework · Community-built · Free

 Proven on a real scenario: "Finbot"

 Finbot is a financial-advisory agent that combines RAG with tool calling — AITBM's canonical test case.
-Independent assessors run the rubric and land on the same numbers, every time.
-That repeatability is the whole point.
+Because its rubric and weights are fixed rather than left to judgment, independent assessors converge far more closely than vague severity ratings allow — that consistency is the point.

 See controls take Finbot from 9.7 to 3.2 →